maruf-hasann/dance/README.md

 ## Features

- - Firebase authentication
+ - Firebase Authentication: Users can create an account and log in with their email and password.
+They also can log in with Google.
- - Admin make insturctor
+ - The admin role is the most significant key feature of this website.
+The admin can create Instructor and crud operations of all ..
- - Insturctor Create a new class
+ - Instructor Create a new class
- - Admin Approved and pending Insturctor Added class
+ - Admin Approved and pending Instructor Added class
- - Admin can feedback insturctor class
+ - Admin can feedback instructor class

 ## Technology
 - React js, Node js, Express js